muhammadimran021/CI-CD-With-Github-Actions-And-FastLane/README.md

 # Fastlane Firebase App Distribution CI/CD using Github Actions

-Hi all  I have implement GitHub action pipelines with fastLane for app distribution
+GitHub action pipelines with fastLane for app distribution

 GitHub action will trigger on every push or on pull request